Greek PM hosts Eurogroup chief, begins lobbying effort

-ATHENS, Aug 22 (Reuters) - Greek Prime Minister Antonis Samaras kicks off a European charm offensive on Wednesday with talks to persuade euro zone chief Jean-Claude Juncker that the debt-laden nation has the will to ram through unpopular reforms and deserves more time to do it.
+ATHENS (Reuters) - Greek Prime Minister Antonis Samaras starts a European charm offensive on Wednesday with talks to persuade euro zone chief Jean-Claude Juncker that the debt-laden nation has the will to ram through unpopular reforms and deserves more time to do it.

-With cash coffers running empty and renewed talk of a Greek euro zone exit without more aid, Samaras is under pressure to convince European leaders that Greece has finally mustered the political courage to fulfill pledges under its latest bailout.
+With cash coffers running empty and renewed talk of a Greek euro zone exit without more aid, Samaras is under pressure to persuade European leaders that Greece has finally mustered the political courage to fulfill promises under its latest bailout.

-Juncker, the most influential European policymaker to visit Athens since Samaras’s conservative-led government took power in June, is expected to bluntly tell Samaras that Greece must carry out promised cuts and that little room for leeway exists.
+Juncker, the most influential European policymaker to visit Athens since the conservative-led government took power in June, is expected to tell Samaras bluntly that Greece must carry out promised cuts and that little room for leeway exists.

+Samaras tried to ease fears, particularly strong in Germany, that Greece demands ever more money without delivering on its promises.
+“All we want is a bit of ‘air to breathe’ to get the economy running and to increase state income.
+More time does not automatically mean more money,” he told Germany’s Bild newspaper.

+“Let me be very explicit: we demand no additional money.
+We stand by our commitments and by fulfilling all our requirements.
+We have to crank up growth because that decreases the financial gaps,” he added.

-Days after being elected, Samaras’s government promised he would embark on a European tour to seek two more years to hit targets under Greece’s 130-billion euro bailout from the European Union and International Monetary Fund.
+Shortly after being elected, Samaras’s government promised he would tour Europe to seek two more years to hit targets under Greece’s 130-billion euro bailout from the European Union and International Monetary Fund.

-But faced with the reality of a messy bankruptcy without further aid, the government has since toned down its rhetoric on the issue and now expects to only broach the idea during talks this week rather than formally requesting it.
+But faced with the risk of a messy bankruptcy without further aid, the government has since toned down its rhetoric on the issue and now expects merely to broach the idea during talks this week rather than formally requesting it.

 “We must first re-establish our relationship with European partners that has been seriously damaged,” said a government official, who spoke on condition he not be identified.
 “This is most crucial.
 Talking about certain parameters then comes at a second stage.”